mikeal/nopm/README.md

 * We are already in posession of the build result, and its inclusion proof,
 * Knowing the build process we can call it with this proof and verify it is the same result.

-**This** is a verificable build.
+**This** is a verifiable build.

-However, there are many transformations which result in programs you cannot derive the inclusion proof from 😅
+However, there are many transformations which result in programs you cannot derive inclusion proof from 😅

-In these cases, we need another proof that describes build transformation.
-This is a "transformation proof" as it represents the transformation of an *input* to an *output* by way of a single *transformation*.
+In these cases, we need another proof that describes build *transformation*.
+A "transformation proof" represents the transformation of an *input* to an *output* by way of a single *transformation*.
 You can describe multiple transformations by chaining these proofs together, or by treating a large multi-stage process as a single transformation.

 The proof is thus described as three hash identities in order: